 A SOURCE can be anything that emits or expends energy (waves).

 space, etc., are examples of a medium.
 Empty space is considered a medium for electro-magnetic waves but not a

 The SOUND DETECTOR absorbs the waves emitted by the source.
 The

-HERTZ, which is abbreviated Hz, is used in lieu of
+Hertz, which is abbreviated Hz, is used in lieu of

 V = λ f

 Where v is velocity of propagation and is expressed in feet (meters) per second,

 that moves from the source to the object is called the INCIDENT WAVE, and the wave that moves

-The LAW OF REFLECTION states:
+The LAW of REFLECTION states:

 equal to the angle of reflection.

 two different mediums passes through the BOUNDARY of the mediums and bends toward or away from

 frequency) to travel over a mountain, while FM and TV signals (due to their higher frequencies) are blocked.

 or away from a detector.
 It can affect the operation of equipment used to detect and measure wave energy.

 SOUND can be audible to the human ear or it can be outside the hearing range.

-NOISE AND TONES are the two general groups that broadly classify ALL sounds.
+NOIsE and TONES are the two general groups that broadly classify ALL sounds.

 energy is transmitted.
 Quality enables us to distinguish one sound from

 affect the velocity of sound.
 If temperature, density, or pressure increases, the velocity of sound increases and

 ACOUSTICS is the science of sound and relates to the sense of hearing.